 Why do cats like Salt Lamps so much?
 The Himalayan Salt Lamp is glowing and attractive and if a cat is always catching the fake laser light toy, there is nothing can prevent them from sitting around and perhaps licking the lamp.
-According to Pet Poison Helpline, salt is a dangerous poison to cats and dogs and some clinical effects might occur to them after licking the toxic.
+According to Pet Poison Helpline, salt (sodium chloride) is a dangerous poison to cats and dogs and some clinical effects might occur to them after licking the toxic.

 Be Prepared for Emergencies

-Emergy conditions can occur at any time to our pets.
+Emergy conditions can occur at any time of our pets.
 If that happens, we need to stay calm.
 Though it is hard to keep calm while something harmful might occur, we need to be very careful in order to avoid a worse condition.
 Therefore, it is recommended that pet owners know the guide and information concerning their pets.
 At least, owners have to know the information that they need to inform vets to evaluate their pets.

 The basic information regarding the pets conditions such as species and breed is necessary.
 Besides, it is important to tell the animal sex.
-After that, the age, weight, medical condition, medications, and environmental conditions are crucial as well.
+After that, age, weight, medical condition, medications, and environmental conditions are crucial as well.

-After that, we need to check the chemical or product (salt lamps) that cause the harmful effect on the pets.
+After that, we need to check the chemical or product (salt lamps) that cause a harmful effect on the pets.
 If it is due to the Himalayan salt lamp, we need to tell the supplier or the store where we get the product from.